paulbrackney/bamboo-ai/PRODUCTION_DEPLOYMENT.md

-# 🚀 Production Deployment Guide for Ian the Goat
+# 🚀 Production Deployment Guide for Bamboo AI

 ## Overview
 This guide will help you deploy both your **backend** (Node.js/Express) and **frontend** (React/Vite) to production using Vercel.